UH System Policies and Procedures

 Unless a prospective user is able to show that it is officially affiliated with the University or a State of Hawaiʻi government entity, the non-UH user facilities use agreement templates should be used.
 UH affiliated users include (i) the Board of Regents or a UH System chartered organization; (ii) registered student, faculty, or staff organizations; (iii) UH Campus chartered organizations; (iv) University of Hawaiʻi Foundation; (v) ʻAhahui Koa Ānuenue; (vi) University Clinical, Education, and Research Associates dba University Health Partners of Hawaiʻi; and (vii) Hawaiʻi State Cancer Consortium.
 RCUH should use the template for State of Hawaiʻi government users.

 Facilities use agreements should be used when the use of University property/facilities by a non-UH user is a one-time, sporadic, occasional, or periodic use, i.e., less than 30 consecutive days or 30 days per fiscal or calendar year.
 If the contemplated use exceeds these timeframes, use and occupancy agreements, right of entry agreements, leases or other similar rental agreements should be used (see Section III.B.7.).
 All of these agreements allowing entry onto and/or use and occupancy of University owned, leased, or controlled property are considered real property documents and are covered by Board of Regents Policy RP 10.201.
-Real property agreements at least require the approval of the Vice President for Budget and Finance or his/her designee, if not the Board itself, as well as the approval of the Office of the Vice President for Legal Affairs and University General Counsel as to form.
-Approval may also be required from the President and/or the Board of Regents.
+Real property agreements at least require the approval of the Vice President for Budget and Finance or his/her designee, if not the President or the Board, as well as the approval of the Office of the Vice President for Legal Affairs and University General Counsel as to form.

-If the use is sporadic, occasional, or periodic as set forth above, and the template agreements are completed without any material changes, they need not be submitted to OGC for review prior to execution.
+If the template facilities use agreements are completed without any material changes, they need not be submitted to OGC for review prior to execution.
 Any material changes to the template agreements require OGC review before execution.